We have mulitple fully funded Ph.D. student openings for Fall 2022.

 - broad vision about other related research area, which is evidenced by co-authoring multiple journal papers with lab mates.

 - multi-disciplinary background in physical systems, software engineering and numerical analysis.
-Many of our projects are related to developing open source publicly released software for the energy efficient buildings and communities.
+Many of our projects are related to developing open source modeling tools for the energy efficient buildings and communities, including Lawrence Berkeley National Laboratory's Modelica Buildings Library.
 Our students will become experts in both physical system and software development.

 - extensive collaboration with other universities, DOE national labs (e.g., ANL, NREL, LBNL, LLNL, ORNL, PNNL), and companies.